VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ## Search Authorization

-For log search, both [VictoriaLogs single-node](https://docs.victoriametrics.com/victorialogs/#high-availability-ha-setup-with-victorialogs-single-node-instances) and [vlselect](https://docs.victoriametrics.com/victorialogs/cluster/) use the same search API and expose HTTP endpoints starting with `/select/`.
+For log search, both [VictoriaLogs single-node](https://docs.victoriametrics.com/victorialogs/) and [vlselect](https://docs.victoriametrics.com/victorialogs/cluster/) expose the same search API endpoints starting with `/select/`.
-When configuring request authorization or load balancing, it is important to allow access to this path.
+When configuring request authorization or load balancing, it is important to allow access to this path prefix.

 Below is an example of a vmauth configuration that:
+- Uses Basic auth for request authentication.
-- Uses Basic authentication to authorize requests to paths starting with `/select/`.
+- Authorizes access to paths starting with `/select/`.
-- Distributes requests between two VictoriaLogs clusters: `victoria-logs-1` and `victoria-logs-2`.
+- Distributes requests between two VictoriaLogs instances: `victoria-logs-1` and `victoria-logs-2`.

 ```yaml
 users: